WheteThunger/MegaDrones/README.md

 ## Features

 - Allows players to spawn large drones with computer stations attached to them
-- Attaches cameras to the bottom for viewing directly below the drone
+- Attaches a camera to the bottom for viewing directly below the drone
 - Allows moving the drone while controlling the camera
 - Allows quickly switching between the drone and camera view using the "swap seats" key
 - API and server command allow integration with other plugins
 - One mega drone per player
-- Configurable cooldown
+- Configurable cooldowns based on permission

 ### How it works